pnnl/tesp/doc/TESP_DesignDoc.rst

-Pacific Northwest National Laboratory has been working on a multi-year transactive systems program (TSP) funded by the United States Department of Energy (DOW).
+Pacific Northwest National Laboratory has been working on a multi-year transactive systems program (TSP) funded by the United States Department of Energy (DOE).
 The 2016-2017 work included a separate task on simulation of transactive systems approaches.
 Previous transactive simulation work has been closely linked to demonstration projects, and often not easily repeatable by others.
 Building on GridLAB-D and other